PriNova/codypy/README.md

 ## Features

-- Connects to a server using TCP sockets
+- Connects to a server using TCP sockets or via stdio
 - Sends JSON-RPC messages to the server
 - Receives and processes JSON-RPC messages from the server
 - Handles connection errors and timeouts